dwctsai/spotify-top-100-songs-from-any-date/README.md

 Click "Create".

 ### 3. Copy the Spotify App's "Client ID" and "Client Secret"
-After creating the new Spotify app, it will appear on your dashboard.
-Click it.\
+After creating the new Spotify app, it will appear on your Dashboard.\
+From the Dashboard, click the app to enter its detail page.\
 The next screen's top-left corner will show the app's "Client ID" and "Client Secret" (click "Show Client Secret" to reveal it).\
 Copy these two strings for the next step.